 instrumental in her approach and philosophy for training dancers from tots to

-in 2019.
-While there, she was on faculty for all levels and did private
+husband, Frank, in 2019.
+While there, she was on faculty for all levels and did

-Littleton Ballet Academy, served on faculty at Colorado Ballet
+private coaching at Littleton Ballet Academy, served on faculty at Colorado

-return to Springfield Ballet as Artistic Director to share her
+is delighted to continue with Springfield Ballet as Artistic Director to share

 While Abigail is